MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ## Demo prerequisites

-The labs for this course require both a Microsoft 365 E5 licensed tenant as well as an Azure subscription.
+The labs for this course require a Microsoft 365 E5 licensed tenant with a Microsoft Defender for Endpoint P2 license and an Azure subscription.

-* You can request Microsoft Learning Azure Passes for yourself.
-* Ensure that you request these passes at least two weeks before you will be performing the demos.
-After receiving the pass, you will need to activate it.
-* The Azure pass effectively functions in the same way as the publicly available Microsoft Azure Trial Subscription.
-This means there are limitations on what you can do with the pass.
+* Like the SC-200 Microsoft Security Operations Analyst course, these demos are designed to be run in sn authorized lab hosting environment.
 * The lab instructions are in the [SC-200 Microsoft Learning GitHub repository](https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Instructions/VTD_Demos/).
-* Ensure that the computer you will be using for the demos has the new Microsoft Edge browser installed.
+* Ensure that the computer you are using for the demos has the new Microsoft Edge browser installed.

-## Activate Azure Pass

->**Note:** The are certain demos that require an Azure subscription connected to an Microsoft 365 E5 tenant.
-You can use your own Azure subscription and Microsoft 365 E5 tenant if Azure Passes are not available.
+>**Note:** As previously stated, there are demos that require an Azure subscription connected to an Microsoft 365 E5 tenant.
+You can use your own Azure subscription and Microsoft 365 E5 tenant.
 Visit the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program/) website to request membership and set up a free Microsoft 365 E5 developer subsription.

 ## Deploy Defender for Endpoint

 ### Obtain Your Microsoft 365 Credentials

-Once you launch the lab, a free trial tenant will be made available to you to access in the Microsoft Virtual Lab environment.
-This tenant will be automatically assigned a unique username and password.
+Once you launch the hosted lab, a free trial tenant is made available to you in the Microsoft Virtual Lab environment.
+This tenant is automatically assigned a unique username and password.
 You must retrieve this username and password so that you can sign in to Azure and Microsoft 365 within the Microsoft Virtual Lab environment.

 Because this course can be offered by learning partners using any one of several authorized lab hosting providers, the actual steps involved to retrieve the tenant ID associated with your tenant may vary by lab hosting provider.
-Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course.
+Therefore, your instructor provides you with the necessary instructions on how to retrieve this information for your course.
 The information that you should note for later use includes:

-	- **Tenant suffix ID.** This ID is for the onmicrosoft.com accounts that you will use to sign in to Microsoft 365 throughout the labs.
+-**Tenant suffix ID.** This ID is for the onmicrosoft.com accounts that you use to sign in to Microsoft 365 throughout the labs.
 This is in the format of **{username}@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.
 Record this ZZZZZZ value for later use.
 When any of the lab steps direct you to sign in to Microsoft 365 portals, you must enter the ZZZZZZ value that you obtained here.

-	- **Tenant password.** This is the password for the admin account provided by your lab hosting provider.
+-**Tenant password.** This is the password for the admin account provided by your lab hosting provider.

 ### Initialize Microsoft Defender for Endpoint

-In this task, you will perform the initialization of the Microsoft Defender for Endpoint.
+In this task, you perform the initialization of the Microsoft Defender for Endpoint.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign-in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Edge browser, go to the Microsoft Defender portal at (https://security.microsoft.com).
+1. In the Microsoft Edge browser, go to the Microsoft Defender portal at (https://security.microsoft.com).

-1. In the **Sign in** dialog box, copy and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy, and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

 On the **Microsoft Defender** portal, from the navigation menu, select **Home** from the left.